 Since programs differ at each college, students who intend to transfer should consult program outlines published by the college or university.
 The following recommended courses prepare students for most baccalaureate institutions.
 Students should prepare their quarterly schedules with the assistance of an advisor knowledgeable in this transfer area.
-See page 26 for general education requirements for the AA&S degree.
+See pages 25-27 for general education requirements for the AA&S degree.

-Reco mmer nded Pre-Major Courses Credits

 HIS 101 Early Western Civilization 5

 HIS 102 Modern Western Civilization 5

-HIS 103 Twentieth Century Civilization 5
+HIS 103 Twentieth Century Civilization

 HIS 201 United States History I 5

-HIS 202 United States History II
+HIS 202 United States History II 5

+HIS 241 Pacific Northwest History 5

+HIS 270 Roman History

-POL 102 American Government & Politics 5
+POL 102 American Government & Politics

-Reco mmer nded General Education Courses Credits

-Reco nded General Education Courses Introduction to Anthropology

-101 5

-ANT 101 200 Introduction to Anthropology 5 5
+ANT 101 Introduction to Anthropology 5

-ANT ECO 101 200 Introduction to Anthropology Introduction to Economics 5 5 5
+ECO 200 Introduction to Economics 5

+ENG 101 English Composition5

+POL 103 International Relations 5

-ANT ECO ENG 101 200 101 103 Introduction to Anthropology Introduction to Economics English Composition 5 5 5
+PSY 101 Introduction to Psychology 5

+SOC 110 Introduction to Sociology 5